 “People in the sector could stay where they were or move sideways.
 But they would not be able to move into higher grades or even move up a pay level.
 Without a degree there would be no career progression and my capacity to earn would be limited.”

-Charles Sturt helps Michelle find her path and create a world worth living in
+Charles Sturt helps Michelle find her path for changing careers midlife

 The good news was Michelle found herself surrounded by inspirational people who encouraged her to gather her courage and give university a try.